marcuswhybrow/ray-peat-rodeo/README.md

 At the momemt I'm just one Marcus working on Ray Peat Rodeo; chugging along in my spare time.
 Thanks for your interest in the project, even if you can't help out with the code.
-Giving the project a star if you want!
+Go on, give the project a star! 😉

 If you want to sponsor my work see
 [my GitHub sponsors page](https://github.com/sponsors/marcuswhybrow).

 Cheers,
 Marcuus